Trent University

 Cumulative Average

 The cumulative average includes all courses for which a grade has been assigned and excludes lower grades of courses that have been repeated.
-Cumulative average is used for the purposes of determining a student’s eligibility to graduate and for the President’s and Dean’s Honour Rolls.
+Cumulative average is used for the purposes of determining a student’s eligibility to graduate and for the President’s and Dean’s Honour Roll.

 Categories of Academic Status